 MD: Washington University School of Medicine Policy for Review of Student Attainment of Competency

-In collaboration with the Office of Medical Student Education, the Office of Student Affairs, and the Registrar and charged by the Committee for Academic Promotion, the Competency Attainment Committee (CAC) and the Clerkship Competency Committees (CCCs) at Washington University School of Medicine regularly review and render decisions of competency attainment and recommendations about the academic progress of all medical students in the Gateway Curriculum.
+In collaboration with the Office of Medical Student Education, the Office of Medical Student Affairs, and the Office of the Registrar and charged by the Committee for Academic Promotion, the Competency Attainment Committee (CAC) and the Clerkship Competency Committees (CCCs) at Washington University School of Medicine regularly review and render decisions of competency attainment and recommendations about the academic progress of all medical students in the Gateway Curriculum.
 This policy is in line with LCME element 9.9: Student Advancement and Appeals Process.

-In order to successfully complete their studies at Washington University School of Medicine, a student must demonstrate the ability to become a safe and effective physician by demonstrating competence in the WUSM Medical Student Program Objectives.
+In order to successfully complete their studies at the Washington University School of Medicine (WUSM), students must demonstrate the ability to become a safe and effective physician by demonstrating competence in the WUSM Medical Student Program Objectives.
 Attainment of competence in these educational program objectives is determined by the CAC in partnership with the individual CCCs in Phase 2 of the curriculum based on the totality and sufficiency of evidence regarding a student’s performance.

-Competency decisions of not competent, competent, and competent with distinction (where applicable) and the subsequent promotion recommendations are presented to the Committee for Academic Promotion (the committee charged with ratifying final competency decisions), and these recommendations include one of the following for each student:
+Competency decisions of not competent, competent, and competent with distinction (where applicable) and the subsequent promotion recommendations are presented to the Committee for Academic Promotion, which is the committee charged with ratifying final competency decisions and promotion recommendations.
+Promotion recommendations include one of the following for each student:

 - Remediation without promotion